rhettc/ruby-interview-questions/README.md

 Q: What does a bang `!` at the end of a method signify?
 A: That it should be used cautiously.
 Methods with this naming convention typically perform a mutation on the receiver object.

-Q: What is a mutator method?
-A: A method which alters the internal state of the object receiver.

 Q: Is a method an object?
 A: No, however, a `MethodObject` is an object.